 \begin{thm} Let $A$ be a $k$-algebra and $K/k$ be a finite separable extension such that $K$ is algebraically closed.
 Then $A$ is $\C$-dichotomic. \end{thm}

-Combined with Proposition \ref{dich-A-kb} and Corollary \ref{equ}, we have \begin{cor} Let $A$ be a $k$-algebra and $K/k$ be a finite separable extension such that $K$ is algebraically closed.
-Then the following statements hold.\\ {\rm (1)} The second Brauer-Thrall type theorem holds for $A$.\\ {\rm (2)} $\kb(A\proj)$ is either discrete or of strongly unbounded type.\\ {\rm (3)} The algebra $A$ is derived discrete if and only if $\kb(A\proj)$ is discrete if and only if $\cm_m(A\proj)$ is of finite representation type for each $m\geq 1$.\\ {\rm (4)} The algebra $A$ is strongly derived unbounded if and only if $\kb(A\proj)$ is of strongly unbounded type if and only if $\cm_m(A\proj)$ is of strongly unbounded type for some $m\geq 1$. \end{cor}
+In view of Proposition \ref{dich-A-kb} and Corollary \ref{equ}, we conclude from Theorem \ref{main} the following useful corollary. \begin{cor} Let $A$ be a $k$-algebra and $K/k$ be a finite separable extension such that $K$ is algebraically closed.
+Then the following statements hold.\\ {\rm (1)} The second Brauer-Thrall type theorem holds for $A$.\\ {\rm (2)} The category $\kb(A\proj)$ is either discrete or of strongly unbounded type.\\ {\rm (3)} The algebra $A$ is derived-discrete if and only if $\kb(A\proj)$ is discrete if and only if $\cm_m(A\proj)$ is of finite representation type for each $m\geq 1$.\\ {\rm (4)} The algebra $A$ is strongly derived-unbounded if and only if $\kb(A\proj)$ is of strongly unbounded type if and only if $\cm_m(A\proj)$ is of strongly unbounded type for some $m\geq 1$. \end{cor}

-\begin{exm} Let $A$ be a finite-dimensional algebra over the real number field.
-Then the second Brauer-Thrall type theorem holds for $A$. \end{exm}
+\begin{cor} Let $A$ be a finite-dimensional algebra over the real number field.
+Then the second Brauer-Thrall type theorem holds for $A$. \end{cor}